-Once areas of the CCR Landfill reach design capacity, they will be closed in place with a final cover system.
-Major closure activities include final grading of CCR to promote drainage, the placement of the final cover system, and establishment of vegetative cover and surface water control features.
-The final cover system is designed to cover the entire CCR Landfill and will consist of the following layers (from bottom to top): a low-permeability layer (high-density polyethylene (HDPE) geomembrane), a geocomposite drainage layer and a final protective cover layer.
+Once areas of the CCR Landfill reach design capacity, they will be closed in place with a composite final cover system.
+Major closure activities include final grading of CCR to promote drainage, the placement of the composite final cover system and establishment of vegetative cover and surface water control features.
+The composite final cover system is designed to cover the entire CCR Landfill and will consist of the following layers (from bottom to top): a low-permeability layer (compacted soil layer, geomembrane), a geocomposite drainage layer and a final protective layer (protective cover soil layer and topsoil layer).